-‘Riley Howell is a hero’ Student who attacked gunman lauded
+‘Riley Howell is a hero’: Student who attacked gunman lauded

 The father of Howell’s longtime girlfriend said news that he tackled the shooter wasn’t surprising.
 Kevin Westmoreland, whose daughter Lauren dated Howell for nearly six years, said Howell was athletic and compassionate — and would have been a good firefighter or paramedic.

-“If Lauren was with Riley, he would step in front of a train for her if he had to,” Westmoreland said.
-“I didn’t realize it might come to that for somebody else.”
+Howell was enrolled in a second semester of ROTC courses at UNC-Charlotte, though he wasn’t among those pursuing a career as a military officer, said Lt.
+Col. Chunka Smith, who runs the school’s Army ROTC program.
+Howell would have been taught in ROTC to seek cover if confronted by a gunman rather than fight, Smith said.

+“But I just believe it’s inherent in those who take the class, based off of their backgrounds and their upbringing … that someone would actually sacrifice themselves for others,” Smith said.

-Sarah Blake Morgan in Charlotte; Martha Waggoner and Emery Dalesio in Raleigh; and Russ Bynum in Savannah, Georgia, contributed to this report.
+Sarah Blake Morgan in Charlotte; Martha Waggoner and Emery P. Dalesio in Raleigh; and Russ Bynum in Savannah, Georgia, contributed to this report.